 Although fraudsters use various tactics in their attempts to deceive, there are common elements you can look for:

 You are your first line of defense:

-Even if you use the ON Guard app to turn off your card, you should still contact us at 1-800-731-2265 to report the unauthorized activity on your card and obtain a new one.
+Even if you use Card Controls to turn off your debit card, you should still contact us at 1-800-731-2265 to report the unauthorized activity on your card and obtain a new one.

 Contact an Information Security professional for help and discontinue use of the current device until you are certain it is safe.
 Access a different device to change your passwords; if you do not have access to a different device, please call Old National Client Care at 1-800-731-2265 Monday-Friday, 7am to 5pm or Saturday, 7am to noon CT.
 You should also monitor account activity and report anything suspicious.

 Call Old National Client Care at 1-800-731-2265 to report lost or stolen checks.
 We will put a hold on the lost checks and open a new account for you.
 Checks contain sensitive information so it is important to act quickly.

 Scams fall into a couple of categories, Advanced Fee Scams & Bank and Financial Account Scams.

 IRS Scams: Scammers call potential victims demanding cash payments for unpaid taxes via prepaid debit cards, money orders, Western Union/Money-gram or wire through their bank.
 According to the IRS, the agency will first contact taxpayers by mail, not by phone, concerning taxes owed and it will never as for payments using a prepaid debit card, money order or wire transfer.